simrenbasra/simys-blog/_posts/2024-09-19-timeseries_part2.md

 Despite the challenges, I’m definitely more confident in my skills now.
 I’m looking forward to diving into another time series project in the future - hopefully with a less volatile dataset!

-If you want to see the full project, including detailed insights and code, you can check out the GitHub repository here.
+If you want to see the full project, including detailed insights and code, you can check out the GitHub repository **[here](https://github.com/simrenbasra/timeseries)**.
 Note that since I used Plotly for most graphs, they don’t appear in GitHub since they are interactive.
 To view them, you’ll need to clone the repository and run the code locally in a Python environment (see requirements.txt).
 For static images of the plots, please refer to the docs folder in the repository.